ratwolfzero/Weierstrass/README.md

 * Increasing the sample density further reveals smaller-scale oscillations, endlessly unfolding the fractal complexity.

 Thus, the visualization remains mathematically rigorous, respecting the infinite intricacy of the Weierstrass function, while providing an intuitive, microscope-like exploration experience.

 ---

+🧠 Why Does This Matter?

+Originally constructed as a counterexample to challenge assumptions in 19th-century analysis, the Weierstrass function has since inspired a deeper understanding of fractals, roughness, and irregularity in mathematical systems.
+Beyond pure theory, concepts derived from such functions inform:

+* Signal processing – modeling noise and irregular waveforms
+* Fractal geometry – foundational for textures in computer graphics
+* Time series analysis – describing self-similar patterns in finance and nature
+* Mathematical rigor – sharpening definitions in real analysis and functional spaces Though often labeled “pathological,” the Weierstrass function has found its place as a valuable tool for understanding complexity and unpredictability in both theory and application.

+---